UdK-VPT/CoTeTo/README.md

 =============================

 CoTeTo is a tool for the generation of (Modelica) source  code.
-It is part of the research project EnEff-BIM.

 This software is work-in-progress.
 Documentation will be incomplete or missing and the software may not run properly.